HP fails to derail claims that it bricks scanners on multifunction printers when ink runs low

 Of course, only one of these devices requires printer ink.
 “Printer ink is wildly expensive,” Consumer Reports states in its current printer buying guide, noting that consumer ink costs can easily run more than $70 a year.

-Worse, a significant amount of printer ink is never actually used to print documents because it's consumed by inkjet printer maintenance cycles.
-In 2018, Consumer Reports tested of hundreds of all in one inkjet printers and found that with intermittent printer use, many models delivered less than half of their ink to printed documents.
+Worse, a significant amount of ink is never actually used to print documents because it's consumed by printer maintenance cycles.
+In 2018, Consumer Reports tested hundreds of all-in-one inkjet printers and found that, when used intermittently, many models delivered less than half of their ink to printed documents.
 A few managed no more than 20% to 30%.